KarmaComputing/network-topology-generation/README.md

 DEBUG:root:Your ina assigned network address is 113.0.0.0/8 DEBUG:root:The deault number of subnets for 113.0.0.0/8 is 2
 DEBUG:root:The default number of subnets for 113.0.0.0/8 is 2, but we want 1
-DEBUG:root:Borriwing 0 buts for 1 networks requested
+DEBUG:root:Borriwing 0 bits for 1 networks requested
 DEBUG:root:The number of borrowed bits for network are: 8 DEBUG:root:Great.
 We wanted at least 1 and we have 1 DEBUG:root:The max number of hosts per subnet is now: 16777216